flutter/website/src/docs/release/breaking-changes/annotations-return-local-position-relative-to-object.md

 ## Migration guide

-Code that are actively using this local position is probably directly interacting with layers, since using render objects or widgets will already have made this result unreliable.
+Code that is actively using this local position is probably directly interacting with layers, since using render objects or widgets will already have made this result unreliable.
 In order to preserve the previous behavior, you can reimplement